APY vs. Interest Rate: What’s the Difference?

 • Allows comparison of financial products: APY enables consumers to compare different savings accounts and investment products accurately, as it standardizes the rate of return.

-Differences Between APY and Interest Rate
+Key Differences Between APY & Interest Rate

 Example of APY vs. Interest Rate

-If you deposit $1,000 in an account earning a simple interest rate of 5% paid after one year, you’d earn $50 in interest.
-This would total $1,050 at the end of the year.
+Let’s say you deposit $1,000 in an account with a 5% simple interest rate.
+After one year, you’d earn $50, for a total of $1,050.

 When selecting a savings account, APY is a more critical measure than the nominal interest rate.
 A higher APY indicates better returns due to the compounding effect.
 Evaluating accounts based on APY helps maximize earnings on your savings.

-See also: Best High-Yield Savings Accounts for 2024
+See also: Best High-Yield Savings Accounts for 2025

 APY significantly impacts investment growth, especially in long-term investments.
 By comparing the APY of different investment products, investors can make more informed decisions that maximize returns.